 Parking is free throughout most of the Keys, including Key West.
 However, finding a parking space in Old Town Key West is not always easy.
 Once you arrive in Key West, scope out the parking situation around where you’re staying and find a good spot.
 In most places, there aren’t any timing restrictions on parking, and it’s permissable to leave your car on the street overnight.

 Try to avoid driving locally in Key West, as you’re not guaranteed to find a parking space where you’re going (or when you return to your home base).
 Some hotels have small, self-serve, guest-only lots that charge for overnight parking ($10 to $20 is typical).
-There is also a centrally located municipal garage, called Old Town Garage, with a $13 daily maximum charge.
+There is also a centrally located municipal garage, called Old Town Garage, which charges $3 per hour and $18 maximum per day.

 Though Key West isn’t a metropolis by any stretch, it has a decent bus system operated by Key West Transit.
 Several local bus routes serve major streets in Old Town and New Town, often at frequencies of 15 minutes or less.
 If you’re staying in New Town (where accommodations are often significantly cheaper) and want to visit Old Town without hopping on a bike or committing to a long walk, these buses are very helpful.
 There is also a longer-distance shuttle service that connects Key West with the rest of the Lower Keys.

 Single bus fares are $2 in Key West and $4 in the Lower Keys.
 If you plan to take multiple trips, get a one-day ($4 in Key West, $8 in the Lower Keys) or seven-day ($8 in Key West, $25 in the Lower Keys) bus pass.
 Both options allow unlimited rides.